polkadot-developers/substrate-docs/content/md/en/docs/learn/transaction-lifecycle.md

 - The transaction has already been included in a block so it is dropped from the verifying queue.
 - The transaction's signature is invalid, so it is immediately rejected.
-- The transaction is too large to fit in the current block, so it is be put back in a queue for a new verification round.
+- The transaction is too large to fit in the current block, so it is put back in a queue for a new verification round.

 ## Transactions ordered by priority